MitchellMunoz/guatemalachurch/README.md

 - Run npm install (postinstall generates .nuxt/ files)

 If ESLint errors don’t show in vscode: View → Output → ESLint and ensure you’re on Node 20.

+### IF you really really want to use node 22 and want a challenge.
+If you see console errors fron the ESLint output `Cannot find native binding … unrs-resolver":`

+- Try running `npm rebuild unrs-resolver --build-from-source` and God speed.